-The Republic of Ecuador has already gained some experience in conducting inventories and drafting action plans for elimination of pesticides, PCBs, DDT, and unintentionally produced POPs (u-POPs), the elimination of new POPs pesticides may, to a large extent, be managed similar to the initial POPs pesticides.
-The country also has an on-going PCB project (GEF ID: 4741) which just started its activities, and a PCB inventory will be updated before the pilot demonstration of final disposal will be carried out.
-The update PCB inventory will also be incorporated into the update of PCB inventory, if timely possible.
-Technical and human resources gathered during this PCB project, especially stakeholders involved, will be used for the NIP update, whereever appropriate and possible.
-However, new approaches are required to manage the industrial POPs chemicals such as polybrominated diphenyl ethers (PBDEs) and PFOS, due to their global use in industrial processes, products (especially electronic appliances) and recycling streams.
-For these chemicals, new inventory analyses in terms of supply chain, material flow and stakeholder analyses are required to meet the challenges of mitigating/eliminating the hazards and risks associated with the new POPs consumer products and on the market.
+As the country already gained some experiences in conducting inventories and drafting action plans for elimination of pesticides, PCBs, DDT, and unintentionally produces POPs (u-POPs), the elimination of new POPs pesticides, PCBs, DDT, and unintentionally produced POPs (u-POPs), the eliminaton of new POPs pesticides may, to a large extent, to be managed similar to the initial POPs pesticides.
+However, new approach are required to manage the industrial POPs chemicals such as polybrominated diphenyl ethers (PBDEs) and PFOS, due to their global use in industrial processes, products (especially electronic and recycling streams).
+For these chemicals, new inventory analyses in terms of supply chain, material flow and stakeholder analyses are required to meet the challenges of mitigating/ eliminating the hazards and risks associated with the new POPs consumer products and on the market.